echolabsdev/prism/docs/getting-started/introduction.md

 ## Provider Support

-Make sure you check the dedicated provider pages considerations, limitations, and options.
+Make sure you check the dedicated provider pages for considerations, limitations, and options.
 Support may be model dependant, check with your provider for model specific features and support.

 |   | Text | Structured | Embeddings | Image | Tools |
 |---|:---:|:---:|:---:|:---:|:---:|